-This vegan buddha bowl is packed with fluffy quinoa, roasted chickpeas, sweet potato and my favorite dairy free pesto sauce for tons of flavor in every bite!
+This vegan buddha bowl is packed with fluffy quinoa, roasted chickpeas, sweet potato and my favorite dairy free pesto sauce (or pesto hummus) for tons of flavor in every bite!

 Buddha Bowls are the best because you can throw in like 800 of your favorite foods into one bowl and call it a meal.